zzwonder/Mixing-/Readme.txt

-This repository contains the source code of Mixing Method++ (base on the implentation of Mixing Method: https://github.com/locuslab/mixing).
+This repository contains the source code of Mixing Method++ (base on the Mixing Method: https://github.com/locuslab/mixing).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-To compile, in ./solver/Mixing++, run $make.
+To compile, run $make.
 (GCC/7.3.0)

 Usage:
 ./mixing [OPTIONS] DATA_FILE